-In response to: Fandango’s Flashback Friday-October 28th I am reposting this review from two years ago because I really enjoyed this book.
+In response to: Fandango’s Flashback Friday-October 28th I am reposting this Book Review: Legend of the Lost Ass from two years ago because I really enjoyed this book.
 If you want to purchase it you can find it in my Amazon store HERE along with other books I have reviewed for BookSiren.
 I will receive a small commission at no extra cost to you.

 In continuing my quest to branch out into different genres I found this little gem.
 And, no, this is not a weight loss book. 😆 This book was good for me.
 I could relate to the main character and some of his idiosyncrasies.
 And I appreciate the effort it took to overcome his fears.